SalomePlatform/yacs/doc/pysalome.rst

 The idl directory
 --------------------------------------
-The idl directory requires a Makefile that must make the compilation of the idl PYHELLO_Gen.idl file and install all these files in the right module installation directories.
-The BASE_IDL_FILES target has to be modified to obtain an appropriate file.
+The idl directory requires a Makefile.am that must make the compilation of the idl PYHELLO_Gen.idl file and install all the generated files in the right module installation directories.
+The BASE_IDL_FILES target has to be modified to reach this goal.

 The idl file itself must define a CORBA module for which the name must be different from the module name to avoid name conflicts and define a CORBA interface that is derived at least from the Component interface